Fast forward to the future – Your guide to future HR trends in 2020

 Some latest HR trends might already be familiar to you, but we hope we can provide some clarity into how to approach these trends and how they can help you in your day-to-day work.
 We’ll provide an overview of current developments and provide practical examples of what they mean for you as an HR professional.

-We’ve designed this guide in such a way that you can easily pick and choose the topics that are relevant to you.
+We’ve designed this guide in such a way that you can easily pick and choose the topics that are relevant to you when preparing your hr strategy for 2020 and beyond.
 When you learn more about industry trends, you’ll have a better grasp on where you and your organisation currently stand.
 You will then be able to more easily recognise which trends you should research further.
 We’ll help by introducing the current industry pioneers within each trend and provide tips about how you can follow their lead.
 So, without further ado, let’s dive in.

 The future of ‘Human Resources’